-The Program Fee assessed to students who are taking courses which require additional program fees (special equipment, key, special technology) associated with a course.
+The Program Fee is assessed to students who are taking courses that require additional program fees (special equipment, key, special technology) associated with a course.

-Out of state tuition does not apply since tuition at NTU is based on whether or not a student is an enrolled member of a federally recognized tribe.
+Out-of-state tuition does not apply since tuition at NTU is based on whether or not a student is an enrolled member of a federally recognized tribe.